Step 1: Create a Project and Add a Table to Your Form

 Set the Dock property to Fill.

-The upper-left cell in the TableLayoutPanel should now contain a big black box centered on a blue background.
+The upper-left cell in the TableLayoutPanel should now contain a black box centered on a blue background.

-The Webdings font is a font of icons that ships with the Microsoft Windows operating system.
+The Webdings font is a font of icons that ships with the Windows operating system.
 In your matching game, the player needs to match pairs of icons, so you use this font to display the icons to match.
 Instead of putting c in the Text property, try entering different letters to see what icons are displayed.
-An exclamation point is a spider, an uppercase N is an eyeball, and a comma is a chili pepper.
+An exclamation point is a spider, an uppercase N is an eye, and a comma is a chili pepper.